mjh65/navitab/README.md

 the Navitab core libraries.
 Navitab users will still be required to authenticate with Chartfox before the integration will become active.

+## Licensing and copyright

+Navitab is licensed under the GNU Affero General Public License, see the file LICENSE for the full text.

+The concept and various portions of the source code are derived from Avitab.
+Those portions of source code are Copyright (C) Folke Will <folko@solhost.org>.